History of the Jews in Australia: 20th century

 In 1940 there were 2,500 German and Austrian refugee internees including 1,750 Jewish refugees, known as the Dunera internees, were all immediately sent to an internment camp in Hay Australia.
 A large number of the new immigrants were observant Jews, and day-school attendance rose steadily.
 A new Sephardic community also emerged in the post-war period.
 Previously, Mizrahi Jews were generally not permitted to enter due to Australia's White Australia policy.
 However, following the Suez Crisis in 1956, a number of Egyptian Jews were allowed to enter.
 Over the following years, overtures from Jewish communities led the government to drop its previous stance on entry of Mizrahi Jews.
 By 1969, when Iraqi Jews were being persecuted, the government granted refugee status to Iraqi Jews who managed to reach Australia.

 In Australia, in the wake of the outbreak of World War II, Jews escaping the Nazis who had German passports, such as two-year-old Eva Duldig, who years later was a top tennis player for Australia, and her parents sculptor Karl Duldig and artist and inventor Slawa Duldig, were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
 Beginning the year prior to their arrival in Australia, a new Australian law had designated people "enemy aliens" if they were Germans, or were Australians who had been born in Germany.
-The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometers north of Melbourne.
+The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometres north of Melbourne.
 They were held with nearly 300 other internees.
 The internment camp was located near Shepparton, in the northern part of the state of Victoria.
 There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
 Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.
 They remained in the internment camp until 1942, when her father enlisted in the Australian Army.

 In the 1970s, the Australian Jewish community was concerned by the rising intermarriage rate which impacted the numbers of Jews with bonds to the community.
 By the early 1980s, intermarriage again dropped to one of the lowest rates in the diaspora.
 The community was further bolstered by immigration from South Africa, and starting in 1989, from the former Soviet Union.

 Throughout the 20th century, many Jews served as elected officials.
 Among the positions held by a Jew were Mayor of Melbourne, Premier of South Australia, Speaker of the House of Representatives, and Speaker of Parliament.
 Many Jewish elected officials simultaneously served as the heads of their kehillas.
 However, the successful integration of Jews into Australian society led to a rise in assimilation.
 Intermarriage rates rose, synagogue attendance dropped, and many Jews stopped practicing Judaism altogether.
 However, there were still many who chose to remain observant.